ovh/ip-reputation-monitoring/README.md

 ### Extending DNS BL support ###

-If you want to add new DNS BL that are not supported by default, you just have to edit the file `config/dnsbl.py` and add a new dictionnary providing needed information about the DNS BL.
+If you want to add new DNS BL that are not supported by default, you just have to edit the file `config/dnsbl.py` and add a new dictionary providing needed information about the DNS BL.

 Note that the shortened name is mandatory.